rachelmoon290/apatinder-documentation/docs/index.md

-# APA Tinder for Dogs Web Application
+# APA Tinder for Dogs

 ## About the project